-A number of conclusions may be made about the models presented within this report.
-First, a selection of improved fits have been employed to describe the effect of nitrate and nitrite on the hydrogen composition in gases generated by salt solution radiolysis.
+Several conclusions may be made about the models presented within this report.
+First, a selection of improved fits has been employed to describe the effect of nitrate and nitrite on the hydrogen composition in gases generated by salt solution radiolysis.
 An exponential fit has been recommended to describe observed behavior in nitrite solutions, while an inverse linear fit has been recommended to describe observed behavior in nitrate solutions.

-Second, the mechanism for hydrogen production by formate and glycolate radiolysis described by Crawford and King has been incorporated into the bubble composition model in order to account for organic radiolytic effects on hydrogen composition.
-This was done by assuming that the only gaseous product of organic radiolysis is H2, which is a conservative assumption.
+Second, the mechanism for hydrogen production by formate and glycolate radiolysis described by Crawford and King has been incorporated into the bubble composition model to account for organic radiolytic effects on hydrogen composition.
+This was done by assuming that the only gaseous product of organic radiolysis is H_2 , which is a conservative assumption.

-Third, the rate of hydrogen generation by glycolate thermolysis suggested by Crawford and King has been incorporated by evaluation of offgas composition data reported by Ashby.
+Third, the equation for rate of hydrogen generation by glycolate thermolysis suggested by Woodham and Martino has been incorporated in parallel with the evaluation of offgas composition data reported by Ashby.
 It was noted that the temperature dependence of glycolate thermolytic offgas composition allows for decreases in predicted hydrogen composition.

-Finally, a conservative estimation of the rate of oxygen depletion by formate and glycolate has been incorporated by evaluation of the rate of hydrogen generated by formate and glycolate degradation against the rate of oxygen generation by salt solution radiolysis.
-It has been found that this complete model predicts values of hydrogen composition higher than is predicted by salt solution radiolysis alone (0.184 vs. 0.141), which agrees with the observation that organics tend to increase the concentration of hydrogen in trapped gas bubble vapors.
-Both of these values are lower than the original H{mix} calculated by Hester for water radiolysis using the same nitrate and nitrite concentrations (0.20).
+Finally, a conservative estimation of the rate of oxygen depletion by thermolysis of organics and radiolysis of formate and glycolate has been incorporated by evaluation of the rate of hydrogen generated by organic depletion against the rate of oxygen generation by salt solution radiolysis.
+It has been found that this complete model predicts values of hydrogen composition higher than is predicted by salt solution radiolysis alone, which agrees with the observation that organics tend to increase the concentration of hydrogen in trapped gas bubble vapors.